If you find sick or injured wildlife, call 1300 ANIMAL (1300 264 625)

 - RSPCA - Wildlife Emergencies on 1300 264 625 (1300 ANIMAL)

-If the flying-fox is dead, download this poster to make sure you safely and correctly dispose of it.
+If the flying-fox is dead, this poster can assist with how to safely and correctly dispose of it.

 Magpies and Plovers